Tunneling method for Hawking quanta in analogue gravity: Particle production: supercritical flow

 \subsection{Subluminal dispersion relation}

 For what regards the subluminal case, $\xi=-1$, we have $|c_g^{\rm reg}|\le 1$ always, as such, \eqref{eq:EH_cond} admits possible solutions only outside the Killing horizon (i.e.~for positive $x$), where $|v| \le 1$.
 Again, the equality is valid for $\alpha=0$, but for values close to this minimum, perturbative analyses around the Killing horizon can be safely performed.
 For what concerns the upper bound in the $\alpha$-range we can scrutinise \eqref{eq:DR2} evaluated at $v=0$.
 The solutions are given by \eqref{eq:v_small} with $\xi=-1$.
 As anticipated, we find real solutions exclusively for $\alpha \le 1/2$.
 Once again, we compute the position of $x_{\textsc{efh}} (\alpha)$ as well as the value of the ratio $\kappa(\alpha)/\kappa_{\textsc{kh}}$ numerically so to test the robustness of Hawking radiation.
 The results are collected in Fig.~\ref{f:xEH_super_sub} for the allowed range.
-We can see again that for $\alpha\ll 0.1$ the spectrum is basically thermal with small deviations from the relativistic result (in agreement with our previous $\alpha\to 0$ analysis in Sec.~\ref{sec:alphazero}.
+We can see again that for $\alpha\ll 0.1$ the spectrum is basically thermal with small deviations from the relativistic result.